TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/deployment/_index.md

 **Template:** https://thethingsindustries.s3.amazonaws.com/public/cloud/3.9/5-6-ecs-proxy.gen.template

 The official image is `docker.io/thethingsindustries/lorawan-stack:3.x.y-aws-proxy` (replacing `3.x` with the latest minor version of {{% tts %}}).
-When deploying to `FARGATE`, make sure to select [a valid combination CPU and Memory](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html), otherwise you'll get an error about "Invalid CPU or memory value specified" when you deploy the stack.
+When deploying to `FARGATE`, make sure to select [a valid combination of CPU and Memory](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-cpu-memory-error.html), or you'll get an error about "Invalid CPU or memory value specified" when you deploy the stack.
 We recommend to start with 2 instances.

 # Let's Encrypt Certificates (optional)